When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 The chickens, weighing about 3 to 6 lbs, are small in appearance and friendly.
 This breed of chicken can sit on one’s lap without feeling threatened.
 These chickens can lay eggs at 20 to 25 weeks of age.

-The chicken produces medium-sized eggs that can either be green, blue, or olive.
+The chicken produces medium-sized, green, blue, or olive eggs.
 The hen can lay approximately 200 eggs annually, a good number, and starts its egg-laying journey when it is about six months old.

 Araucana Chicken